Theoretical Review

 Katamba (1994:42) states that bound morphemes are the roots which are incapable of occurring in isolation and always occur with some other word-building element attached on them.
 Finch (1986:177) state that these small units – able, y, ship, ant, ily, wards – which are bolted on to the root word are called bound morphemes.
 Lieber (2009:33) states that the morphemes that cannot stand alone are called bound morphemes, the bound morphemes are un-, -ize, and -ation.
 Bound morphemes come in different varieties.

 Terimakasih anda telah membaca artikel tentang How To Theoretical Review.
-Jika ingin menduplikasi artikel ini diharapkan anda untuk mencantumkan link https://makeayoutubevideos.blogspot.com/2015/09/how-to-theoretical-review.html.
+Jika ingin menduplikasi artikel ini diharapkan anda untuk mencantumkan link http://makeayoutubevideos.blogspot.com/2015/09/how-to-theoretical-review.html.
 Terimakasih atas perhatiannya.